anxious-witch/discolyte/README.md

 The nightcore has the extra caveat that it has to have the folder `cool_anime_pics` under the assets folder, that contains COOL ANIME PICS for generating a nightcore music video.
 It'll probably break if there isn't one in there.

+### Hack away

+Most reusable methods are kept under the `./acolyte/util` folder.
+Acolyte is set up as a Python module, so you can import with absolute paths anywhere.
+E.g. `from acolyte.util.fs import Filesystem`

+Flake8 is used for PEP8 code style rules.
+The max line length is increased to 119 lines though.